surajkumar-sk/morseconvertor/README.md

 To add it in you code import those files as modules in your code

-make sure you have that file in the same folder as of the python file you are importing it in .
+make sure you have that file in the same folder as of the python file you are importing it in or specify the python file path during import.

 ## For Converting from Morse Code To English